dinhhuy2109/python-cope/README.md

 - cope requires Python >= 2.7.
 If you do not already have a Python environment configured on your computer, please see the instructions for installing the full [scientific Python stack](https://scipy.org/install.html).

+- Touch-based estimation module requires *trimesh* for loading and using triangular meshes.
+To install *trimesh*, please see https://github.com/mikedh/trimesh

 - To install the latest version of cope:
 ```bash
    git clone https://github.com/dinhhuy2109/python-cope.git